 The legal definition of beneficial owners in Bulgaria is introduced in § 2 from the supplemental provisions of the MAMLA and corresponds to the definition provided in the EU Directive.
 Accordingly, “beneficial owner” is any natural person(s) who ultimately owns or controls the legal entity or another legal formation, and/or the natural person(s) on whose behalf or for whose account a transaction or activity is being conducted, and who meets at least one of the following conditions:

-- In respect of trustee ownership, including trusts, trusteeships and other similar foreign legal formations, established and existing under the legislation of the jurisdictions admitting such forms of trust ownership, the beneficial owner shall be:
+- In respect of trustee ownership, including trusts, trusteeships and other similar foreign legal formations, established and existing under the legislation of the jurisdictions admitting such forms of trust ownership, the beneficial owner shall be:- the founder;

 – the trustee;

 – the protector, if any;

 – the beneficiary or class of beneficiaries, or the principal in whose interest the trust is created or managed when the natural person benefiting from it is yet to be determined;

 – any other natural person exercising ultimate control over the trust by means of direct or indirect ownership or by other means.

 - In respect of foundations and legal arrangements similar to trusts – the natural person(s) holding equivalent or similar positions to those referred to above.

 Any natural person(s) who is/are nominee director(s), secretary(ies), shareholder(s) or owner(s) of the capital of a legal entity or other legal formation shall not be deemed beneficial owner(s), if another beneficial owner is established.

 Term and order for announcement